 This mosque was built just outside of the castle walls sometime in the early 13th century and rebuilt towards the end of the same century bearing many of the hallmarks of the Seljuk period.
 The mihrab, or niche indicating the direction of prayers, is magnificent and the wooden ceiling is also particularly beautiful.
 You’ll notice the recycled marble capitals sitting atop the wooden posts, looking somewhat out of place.

 The official name of this mosque is Ahi Şerafeddin, which comes from the founder of the mosque whose tomb sits just up the hill from the mosque itself.

 The Mausoleum of Atatürk

-Standing atop a hill in the midst of the modern city of Ankara is the imposingly dramatic mausoleum complex of Atatürk, the shaper and founder of the modern Republic of Turkey.
+Standing atop a hill in the midst of the modern city of Ankara is the imposing, dramatic mausoleum complex of Mustafa Kemal Atatürk, the shaper and founder of the modern Republic of Turkey.
 Atatürk did not simply found the country, he drastically altered the face of the nation, everything from educational systems, to clothes, to the language itself.
 His mausoleum is a testament to his success and the deep level of appreciation that many Turks feel nearly a hundred years after his death.

-Atatürk is a deeply revered figure by many and so it’s important to treat this place with a sombre respect.
+Atatürk is a figure deeply revered by many and so it’s important to treat this place with a sombre respect.
 Feel free to take pictures but stay quiet as, for many locals, visiting the tomb is something of a pilgrimage.